-However, other options than buying a system can be used to perform safe and efficient saturation dives.
-As an example, Ultra Deep Solution rents the Diving Support Vessels taken as examples for the description of a saturation system in this document.
-That allows a small company to challenge efficiently more established actors with diving systems and ships of the latest generation, and supplied supporting teams that are at the same level or above these potential challengers.
-Manufacturers are also able to provide a saturation system through their numerous contacts.
-The advantage of renting a system is that the owner of the system usually performs its maintenance and that the rented system is considered an expense and not an asset in the calculation of the taxes to be paid by the user.
+Another option often implemented by companies is to rent the system.
+The advantage of renting a system is that its owner usually performs its maintenance and that the rented system is considered an expense and not an asset in the calculation of the taxes to be paid by the user.
 Note that renting is common in the transportation aviation industry, as such a solution provides more flexibility to the airways companies, in addition to the advantages previously discussed.